Policy Statement:

 Definitions:

-KSOM Electives
+KSOM Elective

 KSOM electives are delivered through KSOM-affiliated sites with supervision by KSOM faculty and may be offered for a minimum of 2 continuous weeks.
 KSOM electives may be designated as clinical or non-clinical and may be delivered synchronously, asynchronously, in-person or through online or remote methods as approved by the ERC and the MECC.

-Virtual (online or remote) Electives
+Virtual (online or remote) Elective

 Virtual electives may be delivered through KSOM or its affiliates or offered by an outside institution or venue.
 All virtual electives must meet the requirements of KSOM and go through the appropriate approval process to be offered.
 Approved virtual electives must have an appropriate faculty course director, learning objectives, identified prerequisites, appropriate supervision, a defined schedule of activities (~ 40 hours per week required), appropriate methods of assessment.